tidyverse/tidyverse.org/content/blog/ggplot2-3-4-0/index.md

 </div>

-As you can see you get the expected plot but also gets a deprecation warning asking you to port your code.
+As you can see you get the expected plot but also gets a deprecation warning asking you to update your code.
 Comparing the two legends we can also see the discrepancy in scaling that we discussed above, showing a much more even progression with `linewidth`.

 All of this should work with all the geoms provided by ggplot2 (and we have described [a clear upgrade path for extension developers to adopt this](https://www.tidyverse.org/blog/2022/08/ggplot2-3-4-0-size-to-linewidth/)), except for a few instances where `size` remains a valid aesthetic for the geom.
 In these cases you will not get a deprecation warning and your output may change in look when running old code.
 The two geoms this concerns are [`geom_pointrange()`](https://ggplot2.tidyverse.org/reference/geom_linerange.html) and [`geom_sf()`](https://ggplot2.tidyverse.org/reference/ggsf.html) which both continues to use `size` to scale points.
 Comparing the output from e.g. [`geom_pointrange()`](https://ggplot2.tidyverse.org/reference/geom_linerange.html) we can see how using `size` now only targets the point and not the line: